-The Norwegian survey on the spawning grounds for blue whiting, west of the British Isles, provides the longest time series covering a significant part of the blue whiting stock, and is an important time series for tuning the assessment.
+The Norwegian survey on the spawning grounds for blue whiting, west of the British Isles, provides the longest time-series covering a significant part of the blue whiting stock.
 This survey was carried out from 1991-2006.
-The time series from 1991 - 2003, ages 3-8 is currently used to tune the assessment.
-This survey was replaced by the International spawning stock survey.
+The time-series from 1991-2003,